 Gail received her Masters Degree in Counseling Psychology from Fairleigh Dickinson University in 2007.
 In 2006, while she was at Fairleigh Dickinson, she led a 3-person team to a second-place finish in the annual National Ethics Competition for graduate students sponsored by the American Counseling Association.

 Prior to being a therapist, Gail received her Bachelor's and Master's degrees in Electrical Engineering at Washington University in St. Louis and was an Electrical Engineer for 14 years.
-She is the mother of two girls and has been active in the community, most recently serving a two year term as the Music Boosters President at Morristown High School and previously volunteering as a recreational youth soccer coach for Morris United Soccer League for 11 years.
-She is currently a French hornist wth the Hanover Wind Symphony, where she also serves on the board of directors.
+She is the mother of two girls and has been active in the community, serving a two year term as the Music Boosters President at Morristown High School and previously volunteering as a recreational youth soccer coach for Morris United Soccer League for 11 years.
+She is an active participant in USA Triathlon, and she is currently a French horn player with the Hanover Wind Symphony, where she also serves on the board of directors.